bundickm/TL_Resources/Unit_1/Sprint 1/Day 1.md

 Post the following:
 ```
 If you haven't done so already, please look over the training kit for tomorrow: https://learn.lambdaschool.com/ds/module/recD0PnM64cmU06N1

+Why do we ask you to read the training kit in advance when it is covered in lecture?
+To help reinforce your learning and the concepts being discussed for that day.
+Don't cheat yourself out of that learning just to avoid 10 minutes of reading.
 ```